bartongroup/JCA_NSW_comQXPA_rapP/README.md

 Searching the resulting blast database will require a larger number of files to be opened simultaneously then permitted by the default shell environment.

 Run `ulimit -n 4096` to increase this limit from the default of 1024 prior to running a search.
 This can also be included in a bash script prior to a blast command.

+## Substituting improved genomes

+Improved versions of some genomes have been made available, include a small number of additional sequences.
+This uses the excel spreadsheet produced when building the genome database, and identifies which genomes have improved sequences, removes the old versions and replaces them with the new ones.
+Any additional sequences are also added at this point.

+## Reannotation

+To provide consistent annotations, a snakemake workflow enables running bakta annotations on every fasta genome, followed by BUSCO completeness checks.
+This just requires the `bin/run_workflow.sh` script - the workflow will take care of creating conda environments for each tool and downloading the necessary databases prior to running the analysis.
+It expects the fasta files to be found in a `fasta` directory as created by `build_genome_dbs.py`, and creates it's outputs in a directies named `annotations` and `busco`.

+The `workflow/Snakefile` sets a `busco_lineage` variable at the top of the file which will require updating if applied to a non-Bacilliacae species.

+## Complete genome selection

+Genomes which are considered 'complete' based upon a BUSCO completeness score >98% are identified using the `bin/select_complete.py` script.
+This simply parses the json BUSCO outputs to identify those which have >98% completion, and creates copies in a `complete` subdirectory, including embl-formatted genomes, fasta files and blast databases.

+The completeness threshold is defined by the `THRESHOLD` constand at the top of the script, while the NCBI taxonomy identifier used is similarly defined within the NCBI_TAX_ID constant.